dwmoreau/MLI/README.md

 # MLI

 ## Dependencies
-Two separate python environments are used, one for dataset generation and another for ML training.
-Dataset generation requires the CCDC python API.
-It is a fairly complex library and I felt it was best to keep it separate from the ML libraries.
+Three python environments are used for this project.

+- Parsing the CCDC database requires their python API and python environment.
+It is a fairly complex library and I felt it was best to keep it separate from the other libraries.

+- Dataset generation requires the cctbx conda package.

+- ML models requires Tensorflow.

+The environments with Tensorflow and cctbx could be combined, but I kept them separate.

 ### For the dataset generation environment:
 1: CCDC API